 - Use 2 cups of all purpose flour if you don't have any whole wheat on hand.
 I don't recommend using 2 cups of whole wheat flour, however.
 All whole wheat flour results in a too-dense biscuit.

-- Substitute 1 tsp of garlic powder in place of the roasted garlic.
+- Substitute 1 teaspoon of garlic powder in place of the roasted garlic.

 - Make it your own: Experiment with various cheeses and herbs.
 A couple of my favorite swaps to use: (1) Parmesan cheese + fresh rosemary.
 (2) Gouda cheese + bacon + fresh chives.